kashifmehdi/kashifmehdi/README.md

 </div>
 <br>
 <img align="center" alt="image" src="https://raw.githubusercontent.com/kashifmehdi/kashifmehdi/main/header.png" />
+Greetings from the heart of India! 🇮🇳 I'm Kashif Mehdi , a passionate developer and enthusiast in the intricate realms of machine learning and deep learning.
+When I'm not soaking up the vibrant energy of my surroundings, you'll find me immersed in the beautiful chaos of code, orchestrating digital symphonies and bringing ideas to life.
   ### **Talking about Personal Stuffs:**
 - 👨🏽‍💻 I’m currently working on myself
 - 🌱 I’m currently learning almost **`everything`**